 - 100 yen for elementary school students and younger children

-- The cable car operates on a 15 to 20 minute interval from 8:40 am to 4:30 pm but is extended for 30 minutes to 5 pm from June to August.
+- The Mt Kurama Cable Railway operates at a 15- to 20-minute interval from 8:40 am to 4:30 pm, but is extended to 5:00 pm from June to August.

-It takes just 2 minutes to reach Tahōtō Station (多宝塔駅).
-The line length is only 191 meters, but the elevation difference between the two stations is 89 meters!
+It takes just 2 minutes to reach Tahōtō Station (多宝塔駅) at the top of Mt Kurama.
+The cable line length is only 191 meters, but the elevation difference between the two stations is 89 meters!

-Obviously, your friends and/or family won’t be able to reach the top of the hill in just 2 minutes.
+Obviously, your friends and/or family who choose to hike won’t be able to reach the top of the mountain in 2 minutes.
 It will most likely take them 25 minutes or even longer if they take the scenic route.
 So, after you come up from Tahōtō Station (photo on the left below), you can wait for them at Senshin-tei (洗心亭), meet the Amitabha here, stroll around the gallery, and maybe even get some traditional sweets!

-Kondō is where Kannon Bodhisattva (千手観音菩薩) and other gods who are guardian gods of Buddhism, such as Vaisravana (毘沙門天), are enshrined.
-However, you have to be lucky enough to actually see them because their statues are only shown to the public once every 60 years!
+Kondō is where the Kannon Bodhisattva (千手観音菩薩) and other Buddhist guardian gods, such as Vaisravana (毘沙門天), are enshrined.
+However, you have to be lucky enough to actually see them, because their statues are only displayed to the public once every 60 years.

 So on a normal day, what you want to do is stand in the middle of Kongōshō (金剛床) in front of the Kondō.
 It is said that if you stand on the triangle in the hexagram, you can receive the power of the universe (=゚ω゚)ノ.